-Gaines alludes to the racism between dark and light-skinned blacks.
-Instead of accepting each other as equal victims of white racism, light-skinned blacks looked down up darker-skinned blacks, and vice-versa.
-It’s remarkable that Vivian’s parents’ racism to dark-skinned blacks is powerful enough to make them ignore their own grandchildren and captures how white racism towards blacks has caused blacks to internalize that racism against themselves.
+Gaines alludes to the racism between dark- and light-skinned Black people.
+Instead of accepting each other as equal victims of white racism, light-skinned Black people looked down up darker-skinned Black people, and vice-versa.
+It’s remarkable that Vivian’s parents’ racism toward dark-skinned Black people is powerful enough to make them ignore their own grandchildren, and it captures how white racism toward Black people has caused Black people to internalize that racism against themselves.

 Grant and Vivian walk back to his house and see that his aunt and her friends are returning from church.
 Grant introduces Vivian to his aunt and Miss Eloise, and they go inside.
 Grant bickers with his aunt about making more coffee, and he mentions that Vivian is the woman he’s going to marry—Tante Lou doesn’t protest, but she begins to ask Vivian questions.